Summer Publishing Internship Program, 2023

 The Yale University Press A&AePortal (www.aaeportal.com) is an innovative digital platform on which to discover and interact with important art and architectural history scholarship.
 This department’s summer intern will provide support to the Executive Director and Project Coordinator for the platform and will gain first-hand experience with digital publishing.
 Tasks include preparing images for upload to the site, creating conversion instructions, checking newly converted books for scanning errors, updating eBook metadata, and preparing shipments of books to freelance taggers and proofreaders.
 Applicants should have taken classes in art and/or architectural history and demonstrate attention to detail.
 Experience working with Excel, Adobe Acrobat, and Photoshop are preferred, along with the ability to work independently and juggle multiple tasks.

 The Manuscript Editorial Department shepherds manuscripts through editing and production, from their acceptance for editing to their publication as books.
-Manuscript editors are responsible for copyediting and for coordinating the proofreading and correcting of typeset text and illustrations.
-They work with authors, freelancers, and in-house colleagues.
-Interns will work closely with the manuscript editors and assist them with various stages of the process.
-The Manuscript Editorial Department shepherds manuscripts through editing and production, from their acceptance for editing to their publication as books.
 Manuscript editors are responsible for copyediting and proofreading as well as evaluating corrections to text and illustrations.
 They work with authors, freelancers, and in-house colleagues.
 Interns will work closely with the manuscript editors and assist them with various stages of the process.
 This will include opportunities to learn the editorial components and organization of books, editorial and typographical considerations in typeset pages, The Chicago Manual of Style, and house processes.
 Interns will gain hands-on experience by checking typeset pages (PDFs) and indexes at various stages, with appropriate supervision and feedback.
-Applicants will need to demonstrate a keen eye and attention to detail in a short test.
+Applicants will need to demonstrate a keen eye and attention to detail in a short written exercise.

 Our Marketing department is responsible for promoting Yale University Press books to a variety of audiences, from general consumers to faculty.
 The department handles the coordination of advance materials for media (galleys), email marketing, exhibits, print and digital advertising, catalogue production, social media, blogging and podcasting, and website content.
 This position will assist with a variety of tasks related to promotional activities, which may include research assignments, culling citations from reviews, assisting with catalogue and galley production, blogging, producing digital marketing assets, and organizing data.
 The intern will have the opportunity to attend press-wide launch meetings and monthly marketing meetings.
 Experience with Excel, HTML, Photoshop, and InDesign a plus.